 Where did I buy my train ticket

 Since I wanted to do a small round trip, I started early with all my planning, in order to be able to buy saver price tickets for all routes.
 My travel went from Stuttgart to Paris.
 Continued with the Thello night train to Venice.
 And finally with another night train to Sicily to the volcano Etna.
-To buy the saver price ticket to Paris, I have used the website of Deutschen Bahn.
+To buy the saver price ticket to Paris, I have used the website of Trainline.
 First class for Euro 49 from Stuttgart to Paris - that's nice.
 The second class was for Euro 39.
 Of course, as always, the sooner you book, the cheaper the tickets are.

 The timetable Stuttgart to Paris